Health Hints for Travelers

 Health Problems for Pregnant Women

 There are many internet sites and books about travel with disabilities.
-One is Access to the World: a Travel Guide for the Handicapped, by Louise Weiss (Henry, Holt, Publishers).
-Another is www.medicaltravel.org.
+Examples include: www.disabled-world.com and travel.state.gov/travel/tips/tips_5967.html.
 If you are flying, you can also contact your airline for more help.

 Sexually Transmitted Infections (STIs or STDs)